 BAP AI Tutor Smart Importer Privacy Policy

 The short version.
-The BAP Smart Importer Chrome extension helps you import your own course materials from supported learning platforms into your BAP account.
-We do not sell your data, we do not use it for advertising or for training general-purpose AI models, and we do not collect browsing history outside the small list of BAP and LMS domains declared in the extension's manifest.
+The BAP Smart Importer Chrome extension helps you import your own course materials from supported learning platforms and learning material you explicitly review on the current web page into your BAP account.
+We do not sell your data, we do not use it for advertising or for training general-purpose AI models, and we do not collect general browsing history.
+Built-in imports run on the default supported LMS hosts.
+A web-page review runs only after an explicit click and saves only the approved exact selection or source link into a private course context.
+Source policy and automated authorization tests now enforce the owner-private raw-file boundary.
+The package is not ready for submission until the exact build passes clean-profile two-user checks, exact-origin prompt validation, and legal and Chrome Web Store policy review.

 1. Single Purpose

-The BAP AI Tutor — Smart Importer extension's single purpose is to import user-selected course content (courses, assignments, due dates, files, and supported discussion-topic information) from a small list of supported learning-management systems into the user's BAP study workspace, and to authenticate the user to BAP for that purpose.
+The BAP AI Tutor - Smart Importer extension's single purpose is to import user-selected learning materials into the user's BAP study workspace and authenticate the user to BAP for that purpose.
+This includes chosen course content from supported learning-management systems and, after an explicit review action, an exact text selection or source link from the current web page.

-- is not used or transferred for purposes unrelated to the extension's single purpose;
+- do not use or transfer extension data for purposes unrelated to the extension's single purpose;

-- is not used or transferred to determine creditworthiness or for lending purposes; and
+- do not use or transfer extension data to determine creditworthiness or for lending purposes;

-- is not sold and is not used or transferred to serve personalized or targeted advertising, including retargeting and interest-based advertising.
+- do not sell extension data or use or transfer it for personalized or targeted advertising, including retargeting and interest-based advertising;

 3. Supported Websites

-The production extension is limited to these websites, declared in the extension's manifest.json:
+The production extension's built-in content scripts and required host access are limited to these websites, declared in the extension's manifest.json:

 4. Permissions And Why We Use Them